Last Updated on

 These days, rifle scopes are a common-place accessory for target shooting and hunting.
-Having moved far from the classic styled, but complex, iron sights of the past, rifle scopes can be mounted to not only rifles, but handguns and shotguns too.
+Having moved far from the classic styled, but complex, iron sights of the past, rifle scopes can be mounted to not only rifles (including the ArmaLite AR-15), but handguns and shotguns too.
 From either variable and fixed vision optics to night vision scopes, you can improve your game with another “set of eyes” to help you make that shot.
 But, don’t go quitting your day job for your favorite outdoor activity just yet.

 Of all the various types and quality grades of rifle scopes available, you could spend anywhere between $40 to thousands for fine-tuned features such as parallax, windage, and elevation.
 But, despite the price tag, rifle scopes should be simple to use, provide superior accuracy, and enable you to take full advantage of maximum potential your firearm has to offer.
 If you still miss the shot, maybe you should keep your day job.